Butterfly354/ButterflyEffectEditor/README.md

 to start working on this repo:

-1. fork it
+1. create your own branch
-2. push any changes to a branch on your own fork
+2. push any changes to that branch
 3. create a PR from that branch

 some useful git commands: